Knowing how to trade Forex is great.

 Let’s take a look at each of these.

 The type of trader you are will have a bearing on the time that your trades need to stay open to reach your profit target.

-A day trader or a scalper would hold a position for hours, minutes or even seconds.
-At the other extreme, a carry trader holds positions for weeks, or months.
-For the carry trader, capital gain on the trade could be less important.
+A day trader or a scalper would hold a position for hours, minutes, or even seconds.
+At the other extreme, a carry trader holds positions for weeks or months.
+For the carry trader, the capital gain on the trade could be less important.
 The goal is to hold the position open for as long as possible to accumulate carry interest.